oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/service-mesh/Linkerd-exploring-traffic-splits.md

 (you may have to scroll down a bit to see the deployment details)

 We can see that **in this case** 50% of the requests from the storefront deployment to the zipkin deployment have failed, the same is true for the stockmanager.
 We know that our traffic split is doing what we expected and that we are failing the requests and potentially causing chaos !
-(If you feel like it please feel free to do a Dr Evil or Bond villan manic laugh at this point)
+(If you'd like to please feel free to do a Dr Evil or Bond villan manic laugh at this point)

 This is great, but how is our service handling it ?